randomstuff69/blooketcheatsplus/README.md

 <h3 align="center"><a href="https://github.com/Blooket-Council/Blooket-Cheats">Original Offical Blooket Cheats</a></h2>

 <h2 align="center">how to use the userscript:</h2>
-<h2 align="center">put the user.js file in a userscript manager like tampermonkey</h2>
+<h2 align="center">go to the user.js file and click raw and it will prompt your userscript manager to install the script</h2>

 ## FAQ